by Nashville Houses for Sale Editorial4 min readReviewed by Tennessee professionals

 The data approach

-- Adjust for square footage, bedrooms, lot size, condition
+2. Adjust for square footage, bedrooms, lot size, condition, and updates

 Common mistakes

-- Ignoring days on market: Homes that sit 30+ days get stigmatized
+• Ignoring days on market: Homes that sit 30+ days get stigmatized.
+Buyers assume something is wrong.

 Upgrades That Pay Off in Nashville